 Right now, grandchildren seem less likely than aliens from Mars, and when I first lifted the stained cardboard cover and flipped through these pages, slightly musty, and blank except for their scaffolding of lines, I have to admit I was thinking more about studying for the Achievement Tests than about chronicling this time.
 And yet it feels good to write.
 I miss the quick click of my computer keys and the glow of the screen, but tonight this pen feels like Plaza wine in my hand, and already the lines that lead these words down the page seem more like the warp of our mother’s loom and less like the bars I had first imagined them to be.
 Already I see how much there is to say.

 Into the Forest was translated into French by Josette Chicheportiche and published by Editions Gallmeister in January, 2017.
-Dans la forêt quickly became a bestseller in France, and Jean has enjoyed meeting many booksellers and readers on her book tours over there.
+Dans la forêt quickly became a bestseller in France, selling over 200,000 copies within the first five years.
+Jean has enjoyed meeting many booksellers and readers on her book tours in France, Belgium, and Switzerland.

 Listen to Jean’s interview with David Collins on Radio France: